elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 # Kibana Alerts and Actions UI

 The Kibana alerts and actions UI plugin provides a user interface for managing alerts and actions.
-As a developer you can reuse and extend buildin alerts and actions UI functionality:
+As a developer you can reuse and extend built-in alerts and actions UI functionality:

 - Create and register a new Alert Type.
 - Create and register a new Action Type.